sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/advanceLogic.rst

 Advance Parameters Design
 ======================

-In Parameters stage, We add ``select, text-field, select boxes, buttons, etc`` components.
-These elements have options to add condition and logic.
+In the Parameters stage, we can add components by choosing ``select text-field, select boxes, buttons, etc``.
+These elements also have options to add condition and logic.

 .. figure:: ../../../_assets/web-app/LogicForm.PNG
       :alt: web-app
       :width: 80%

-Condition
+Conditional
 --------------

-Condition is mostly used to show and hide component based on condition.
-There is two ways to apply condition, simple and advance.
+``Conditional`` is mostly used to show and hide components based on rules.
+There are two ways to apply conditional namely simple and advance.

 For example:

-- In Simple condition user need to choose given option.
+- In Simple conditions the user needs to choose from the given or available options.

   .. figure:: ../../../_assets/web-app/ConditionSimple.PNG
       :alt: web-app
       :width: 90%

-- For Advance conditions user need to enter custom javascript code.
-User must assign the show variable a boolean result.
+- For Advance conditions the user needs to enter custom javascript code.
+The user must assign the variable names "show" to a boolean result."

   .. figure:: ../../../_assets/web-app/ConditionAdvance.PNG
       :alt: web-app